minprog/prog-project/20 Reference/10 Requirements/20 Requirements.md

 Functional requirements:

 - The project should answer a clearly defined question, or help readers answer those questions, through a self-explanatory website.
 The website needs to tell a story.
+The story and website should be reasonably original with regards to interactive visualizations that have previously been published.

 - You are invited to work on the basis of one or more data sets that you haven't used in earlier courses, as long as these allow a visualization of sufficient complexity to be created (pending approval by the course's instructor).

 - The final product must implement at the very least 3 linked interactive views showing different aspects of the data, as well as at least 2 other interactive components (e.g. table, dropdown, checkbox, etc.).

+- At least one view should comprise a visualization that you have not implemented in earlier courses.
+At least one interactive component has to be connected to data (e.g., resulting in variable or dataset change).

 - The final product embodies good visualization practices.